Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Contributor Response Latency

 \subsection{RQ3: \rqiii}

 \Cref{tab:contributor_models_aucroc} and \Cref{tab:contributor_models_aucpr} compare the performance of various models for predicting the first response latency of contributors in terms of the AUC-ROC and AUC-PR metrics, respectively.
 The best-performing models according to the Scott-Knott ESD test are highlighted in bold.
 It is worth noting that multiple models may be identified as best-performing when the difference in their performance is not statistically significant.
 From the tables, we find that similar to the first response latency of maintainers (see \Cref{sec:maintainers}), the CB model continues to demonstrate superior performance in both AUC-ROC and AUC-PR across all projects.
-Compared to the baseline (i.e., a no-skill classifier), the CB model achieves significant improvements, with increases ranging from 24\% to 50\% in AUC-ROC and from 39\% to 142\% in AUC-PR across different projects.
+Compared to the baseline (i.e., a dummy classifier that always returns the majority class), the CB model achieves significant improvements, with increases ranging from 24\% to 50\% in AUC-ROC and from 39\% to 153\% in AUC-PR across different projects.
+The precision and recall scores of the CB model for different projects can be found in Appendix.

 To understand the factors contributing to the misclassification of the first response latency of contributors, we manually examined the misclassified PRs by the CB model.
 We find that the quality of feedback and the extent of requested changes also influence how long it takes for contributors to respond after the feedback.
 This observation aligns with prior findings in the literature that emphasize the importance of quality review comments from the maintainers \citep{li_opportunities_2022, kononenko_investigating_2015}.